Welcome to my personal and less serious side of the site.

 I enjoy all forms of fishing – spinning, fly, bait, trolling, etc. but fishing grounds within Singapore island is basically history.

 Stamps: I collect First Days Covers from UK, New Zealand, Sweden and occasional covers from around the world.
-I have a full set of first day covers from UK since the 1980s which I will revisit individually when time permits.
+I have a full set of first day covers from UK since the 1980s till about 2017 which I will revisit individually when time permits.

 Gardening: I am the green fingers of the house.
 I enjoy planting herbs, fruit tress and flowering plants.
 The weather and insects in Singapore are particularly challenging for gardeners.
 There are actually lots of life-lessons and values to be learnt from gardening.

 Cooking: I enjoy cooking all kinds of food, but particularly, Chinese and Peranakan food.
 Baking is next on the list.

 Aquatic plants/Crystal red shrimps aquarium: It is always great and satisfying to see and enjoy these green,luscious beautiful landscapes and plants.
 Watching life and photosynthesis process in action never fails to amaze me.
 I use chillers to keep the water temperature constant between 23 to 25 degrees Centigrade to suit different kinds of plants.
 I started rearing and breeding CRS in a planter tank without fishes, and there is much to learn to keep the water conditions really good to support breeding and growth of these delicate CRS.

 Chinese ceramic and porcelain: I fully appreciate these wonderful crafted art especially birds, flowers, traditional Chinese and snow scenes.

 Chinese water colour and calligraphy: This is one of my past favourite past time, particularly in painting lotus flowers and plum blossoms.